brettwooldridge/HikariCP/README.md

 nothing more [correct](https://github.com/brettwooldridge/HikariCP/wiki/Correctness).
 HikariCP is a "zero-overhead" production-quality connection pool.
 Coming in at roughly 50Kb, the library is extremely light.

-Using a stub-JDBC implementation to isolate and measure the overhead of HikariCP comparative benchmarks were performed on a commodity PC.<sup>2</sup>&nbsp;&nbsp;The next fastest connection pool was [BoneCP](http://jolbox.com).
+Using a stub-JDBC implementation to isolate and measure the overhead of HikariCP, comparative benchmarks were performed on a commodity PC.<sup>1</sup>&nbsp;&nbsp;The next fastest connection pool was [BoneCP](http://jolbox.com).

 Sample from benchmark, 50 connection pool, 200 threads: